 Experience the sound, sight, and taste of different cultures!
 A campus-wide potluck and a microcosm of the heavenly celebration of our community – we want to see every nation represented.
 This is a time to celebrate the cultural diversity in our community and the work God is doing around the world!
 This dinner is co-sponsored by the Wilson Center for World Missions and Student Life Services.

 For students who are looking to be a part of the Overseas Missions Practicum this summer, the deadline for applications is NOW.
-The potential trips we are offering: Dubai, India, China, Uganda, and Europe.
+The potential trips we are offering: Dubai, India, China, Uganda, Athens, Sierra Leone and Japan.
 Contact [email protected] for any questions.

 The Overseas Missions Practicum is an opportunity for Gordon-Conwell students to travel to cross-cultural locations around the world where they can learn to serve the poor, share their faith and network with Christians and missionaries from a broad spectrum of other cultures and church traditions.